lcskrishna/document-detector/README.md

 The basic idea of this algorithm is to pre-process the image and apply Canny Edge Detector and Hough Transform and applying some post processing to it to get our desired results.

+How to Run:
+1) To run the algorithm just open the project in matlab and run auto_crop.
+This gives us the results from the given dataset.